Above normal summer temperatures likely across country except South, central India: IMD | Science-Environment

 There is a probability forecast for above maximum temperatures in Chhattisgarh, Odisha, Gujarat, coastal Maharashtra, Goa and coastal Andhra Pradesh.

+IMD Director General Mrutunjay Mohapatra said over the Indo-Gangetic plains -- from Punjab, Haryana, Chandigarh, Delhi, east UP, west UP, Chhattisgarh, Jharkhand to Odisha -- the temperature is expected to be above normal by more than 0.5 degree Celsius during March to May.

+There is a high probability with more than 75 per cent of above normal temperature over Chhattisgarh and Odisha where mercury will be above normal.
+He said in these two states, temperature is likely to be above normal by 0.86 degree Celsius and 0.66 degree Celsius respectively. ''There is also a 60 per cent probability of above normal temperature over Haryana, Chandigarh and Delhi by 0.5 degree Celsius,'' he said.
+There is likely to be some relief in parts of south India.

-''However, below normal seasonal maximum temperatures are likely over most of the subdivisions of south peninsula and adjoining central India,'' it added.
+''Below normal seasonal maximum temperatures are likely over most of the subdivisions of south peninsula and adjoining central India,'' the summer forecast added.

 It said above normal seasonal minimum (night) temperatures are likely over most of the of north India along the foot hills of Himalayas, northeast India, western part of central India and southern part of peninsular India.